 The next morning the boat left to take me to Tioman Island.
 It wasn't until I was on the boat that it occured to me to think about WHERE on Tioman Island to go.
 There was a number of locations.
 In addition, there was a number of other islands to go to in the chain that were less developed than Tioman.
 I narrowed it down to two places: one that was a good place for diving, and the other was "the resort".

-Then I thought about the boring time I had in Mersing, and the fact that I had enough money to afford the resort (which was by far the most expensive option).
-I decided to go to the resort, thinking it would give me the most flexibility.
+I had enough money to afford the resort (which was by far the most expensive option).

 Finally, finally, I could go swimming, in reasonably clean water, on a beach.
 I was totally into it when I got onto the resort.
 At the time it didn't even bother me that there was a huge golf course there.